 The TSO reports the binding production plans to eSett based on the BRPs reporting.
 The binding production plans are per BRP and RO.
+In Denmark, production plan values are not reported to eSett.

 5.4.5.4 Reporting Schedule TSO